lucap9056/Chiwawa/README.md

 1. **Node.js** (v14 or later).
 2. **Discord Bot Token**: Obtain it from the [Discord Developer Portal](https://discord.com/developers/applications) .
 3. **Microsoft TTS Token**: Set up a TTS resource on [Microsoft Azure](https://azure.microsoft.com/)  to enable text-to-speech capabilities.
+4. **MongoDB** (version 3.6 or later): A MongoDB database is required for storing user data, preferences, and other application configurations.
+Ensure that MongoDB version 3.6 or higher is installed and running.
-4. **Web Server**: Since this project is backend/frontend separated, you need to set up your own web server for integration.
+5. **Web Server**: Since this project is backend/frontend separated, you need to set up your own web server for integration.

 ----
 ## Installation